prefixy/prefixy/docs/glossary.md

  - refers to all possible ways that a prefix can be completed

 ##### suggestions
- - top completions which shoulld be returned to the user
+ - top completions which should be returned to the user

 ##### prefix query
  - what user inputs as they form their search query